ABOUT ME

 TRAINING & TECHNIQUE

 While being largely self-taught, in 2016 I apprenticed with the Norwegian painter Odd Nerdrum (someone whom the late Andrew Wyeth once called the greatest living painter on earth).
-Odd taught me many things, including how to apply paint in the manner of Rembrandt and Titian, knowledge he gained from sources including restorers at The Louvre.
+Odd taught me many things, including how to apply paint in the manner of Rembrandt and Titian.
 The mostly forgotten technique involves using tools beyond brushes and paint: sandpaper, razor blades, marble dust, rags, even my own fingers.
-It also restricts the painter’s palette to just four colors: white, red, yellow, and black.
-From these, every color in the rainbow is created.
+I also use a restricted the palette of just four colors: white, red, yellow, and black.
+From these, every color imaginable can be created.

-I am a “realist” painter; by that I mean that I try to create images that people recognize from their everyday life.
-The challenge for me is to seek out hidden meaning in these everyday things: to discover a psychological truth or to tell a universal story.
+I am a “realist” painter.
+By that I mean that I try to create images that people recognize from their everyday life.
+But for me real challenge is to seek out the hidden meaning conveyed in these everyday things - to discover a psychological truth or to tell a universal story.
 Odd once told me that a painter who decides to paint realistically can do so in either “prose” or “poetry.”
-I strive to make poetry out of the stuff in my studio.
-Plan a visit.
+I strive to make poetry.